neondatabase/neon/docs/rfcs/033-storage-controller-drain-and-fill.md

 #### Prologue

-The orchestrator shall first fetch the pageserver from the control plane or the pageserver it aims to restart directly.
+The orchestrator shall first fetch the pageserver node id from the control plane or the pageserver it aims to restart directly.
 Next, it issues an HTTP request to the storage controller in order to start the drain of said pageserver node.
 All error responses are retried with a short back-off.
 When a 202 (Accepted)